Godzilla (franchise): Heisei era (1984–1995)

 Toho rebooted the series in 1984 with The Return of Godzilla, starting the second era of Godzilla films, known as the Heisei series.
-The Return of Godzilla serves as a direct sequel to the original 1954 film and ignores the subsequent events of the Shōwa era.
-The Return of Godzilla was released in 1984, five years before the new Emperor, but is considered part of this era, as it is a direct predecessor to Godzilla vs. Biollante (1989), which came out in the first year of the new Emperor's reign.
+The Return of Godzilla serves as a direct sequel to the original 1954 film and ignores the subsequent events of the Shōwa series.
+Despite being released within Japan's political Shōwa era five years before the new Emperor's reign, The Return of Godzilla is part of the Heisei series because it is a direct predecessor to Godzilla vs. Biollante (1989), which came out in the first year of the new Emperor's reign.

-The Heisei films are set in a single timeline, with each film providing continuity to the other films, and brings Godzilla back as a destructive force of nature that is feared by humans.
-The biological nature and science behind Godzilla became a much more discussed issue in the films, showing the increased focus on the moral aspects of genetics.
+The Heisei films are set in a single, continuous timeline that brings Godzilla back as a destructive force of nature that is feared by humans.
+The biological nature and science behind Godzilla became more discussed in the films, showing an increased focus on the moral aspects of genetics.
 Godzilla vs. King Ghidorah gave Godzilla's first concrete birth story, featuring a dinosaur named Godzillasaurus that was mutated by nuclear radiation into Godzilla.
 Godzilla was portrayed by Kenpachiro Satsuma for the Heisei films while the special effects were directed by Koichi Kawakita, with the exception of The Return of Godzilla, for which the effects were directed by Teruyoshi Nakano.